SSLMate/certspotter/README.md

 certspotter-metrics is experimental.
-Metrics may change in future versions, and a future version of certspotter might export metrics directly from a builtin HTTP rather than using a separate command.
+Metrics may change in future versions, and a future version of certspotter might export metrics directly from a builtin HTTP server rather than using a separate command.
 Please provide feedback at <https://github.com/SSLMate/certspotter/issues/79>.

 For more details, see the [certspotter-metrics(8) man page](man/certspotter-metrics.md).